 - Business application needs – specifying the business need for digital investments

 Committee Structure and Organization

-This section focuses on the mandates, objectives and functions of each of the committees that comprise the Digital Governance process.
-For details and membership, view the IT Governance document.
+This section focuses on the mandates, objectives and functions of each of the committees that comprise Digital Governance:

 - ISEC (Information Systems Executive Committee)

 The key mandate of the ISEC is to provide oversight and guidance to the governance process.
 This Committee assesses the function and performance of the various committees within the scope of this governance structure and takes action as required to ensure the processes are effective and meet the overall strategic objectives of the University.